-- Share your story with an Admissions Counselor in person, over the phone, or through a video uploaded to ZeeMee.
+- Share your story with an Admissions Counselor in person or over the phone.

-Have this sent to Taylor University.
-Your application is not complete without this component.
+Have these things sent to Taylor.
+Your application is not complete without these components.

 An adult who can speak of your academic aptitude may complete this reference form.
 The form will be emailed to the individual you designate through the online application.